Active Military Service

 Students are encouraged to take the placement tests well before classes begin so they can study and retest, if necessary, to avoid taking developmental classes.
 Students must wait a minimum of one week after taking placement tests before they are eligible to retest.
 Students will be allowed to retest twice.
 Students will be charged for second and third attempts.
 Once classes begin, only exceptional circumstances will warrant retesting, and the student must seek approval from the instructor teaching the class to be retested in that subject area.

 A student must complete a discontinued degree program within three (3) years of NSU’s effective deletion date for that program.
-A currently enrolled student may not declare a degree program that has been deleted, regardless of the student’s catalog year.
-Students who have stopped out for one enrollment period or more may not be readmitted into a program that has been deleted.
+A currently enrolled student may not declare a degree program that has been suspended for potential revision or deleted, regardless of the student’s catalog year.
+Students who have stopped out for one enrollment period or more may not be readmitted into a program that has been suspended or deleted.
 Exceptions to this policy may be considered on a case-by-case basis and require approval of the Provost / Vice President for Academic Affairs.
 NSU will make a reasonable attempt and use available contact information to notify students when a degree program is scheduled to be deleted.

 To be eligible to represent the university in any intercollegiate contest, university-sponsored activity, or otherwise use the name of the Northeastern State University, a student must be currently enrolled, meet the requirements of the sponsoring organization/activity, and be in good standing with the university (not on academic probation, academic suspension, or on conduct probation).